-\end{thm} Remember the definition of $H_I$ which makes us exclude all degenerate vertices automatically. \begin{rmk} In the formula, the second summation consists of either an empty summand or only one summand.
-In spite of the redundancy of the expression, we would like to persist in the inefficient form for the main theorem on a clipped hypercube.
-Note that $I{\cup m\setminus t }=I{\setminus t \cup m} = I{\setminus t \vee m}$ because $m$ is the last element. \end{rmk} \begin{proof} Let us just do a direct computation in our setup from Lawrence's formula of (\ref{eq:Lawrence2}).
-Because of the simple and non-degenerate conditions, each vertex $\vbf$ is an intersection of exactly $n$ hyperplanes other than the auxiliary plane, with $\vbf=\bigcap_{t=1}^n H_{i_t}$.
-Let $I:=I_{\vbf}:=(i_1,\dots,i_n)$ and then
+\end{theorem} \begin{remark} In the formula, the second summation consists of either an empty summand or only one summand.
+In spite of the redundancy of the expression, we persist in this inefficient form to be compatible with the main theorem on a clipped hypercube.
+We remark that $I{\setminus t \cup m} = I{\setminus t \vee m}$ because $m$ is the last element. \end{remark} \begin{proof} Let us just do a direct computation in our setup from Lawrence's formula (\ref{eq:Lawrence}).
+Each vertex $\vbf$ is an intersection of exactly $n$ hyperplanes other than the auxiliary plane, with $\vbf=\bigcap_{t=1}^n H_{i_t}$.
+Let $I:=I_{\vbf}:=(i_1,\dots,i_n)$.
+Then